zalando-incubator/stackset-controller/README.md

   ingress:
     hosts: [my-app.example.org, alt.name.org]
     backendPort: 80
+  # optional desired traffic weights defined by stack
+  traffic:
+  - stackName: mystack-v1
+    weight: 80
+  - stackName: mystack-v2
+    weight: 20
   stackLifecycle:
     scaledownTTLSeconds: 300
     limit: 5 # maximum number of scaled down stacks to keep.
              # If there are more than `limit` stacks, the oldest stacks which are scaled down
              # will be deleted.
   stackTemplate:
     spec: